Tips for Online Success

 6. Computer.
 As a distance/online student, it will be very important for you to have a good computer/laptop with reliable and fast Internet connection.
 Your computer should also include a microphone/speaker.
 There may be an option to take a synchronous class that will require sound and/or video capabilities, and it may also be very helpful for communicating with your peers and instructors.
 Try and solve any hardware issues BEFORE classes start.

-- USU bookstore sometimes offers good deals to USU students for purchasing computers: https://campusstore.usu.edu/
+- Utah State's bookstore sometimes offers good deals to USU students for purchasing computers: https://campusstore.usu.edu/

 - Local libraries also sometimes provide renting or access options for their members, so it is worth investigating.